2025 NAIEANY Conference

 Jessica Forgette

 Jessica is a member of the Cayuga Nation.
-She works for the Niagara Falls High School Fundraising Committee and is the Native Heritage Club Advisor
+She works for the Niagara Falls High School as a 9th Grade English teacher and is the Native Heritage Club Advisor.

 Kimberly Sawatis-Sacco